cdl-saarland/AnICA-UI/anica_ui/basic_ui/inline_docs/single_bbset.md

 #### Campaign Tag
 The tag of the discovery campaign, as specified when importing it.
+Click a value to get to a view only showing campaigns with this tag.

 #### Tools under Investigation
 Discovery campaigns search for interesting deviations in the results of a number of throughput predictor tools (usually two).